aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 ## Using the dispatchify higher order function

 Perhaps you don't want or can't obtain a reference to the store but still would like to dispatch your actions.
-This is especially useful if you don't want your child-elements to have any knowledge about the actual logic and just receive actions via attributes.
+This is especially useful if you don't want your child-elements to have any knowledge of the actual logic and just receive actions via attributes.
 Childs then can call this method directly via the template.
-In order to do so you can leverage the higher order function `dispatchify`.
+In order to do so, you can leverage the higher order function `dispatchify`.
 What it does is returning a wrapped new function which will obtain the store by itself and forward the provided arguments directly to `store.dispatch`.

 <code-listing heading="Forwarding a dispatchable function as argument to child-elements">
   <source-code lang="TypeScript">